teamdatatonic/propensity-modelling-demo/processing-pipeline/README.md

 # Brand Propensity Model for Major Retailer

 > The purpose of these scripts are to carry out the data processing and
-> feature engineering in **Google BigQuery**.
+> feature engineering in **BigQuery**.

 ### Raw files required:
 ------
-These were loaded into BigQuery from Google Cloud Storage from .csv format.
+These were loaded into BigQuery from Cloud Storage from CSV format.
-BQ dataset: propensity_dataset
+Big Query dataset: `propensity_dataset`
 - history (promotional information)
 - transactions (transaction table)